 A brief story about socks

-My father had a brilliant idea: he invented a new technique for manufacturing socks.
+My father had a big idea for a new way to manufacture socks.
 After decades of patient waiting, he opened a tiny factory and filled it with talented craftspeople and antique textile machinery.
 Those people and machines made the best socks you can imagine—I think they might have been the best in the world.
-Yet the factory did not succeed.
+But the factory didn’t succeed.

-My father didn’t understand where his brilliant idea fit into the competitive landscape, he got distracted by less important projects, and he couldn’t figure out how to communicate the enormous value of the work he was doing to the people who needed to understand.
-The factory went out of business.
+My father didn’t understand where his big idea fit into the competitive landscape.
+He got distracted by frivolous projects.
+Worst of all, he didn’t know how to communicate the enormous value of the work he was doing to the people who needed to understand.

 All the time, I meet people like my father: people with big ideas and the skills and courage they need to make them real.
 Maybe you are such a person yourself.
 I was too young to help my father, but I can help you.